vanessaanckenb/sort-lists-with-comparator/README.md

 </br>
 </br>

-* Sorting Lists with Lambdas - Example F
+* Example G: Sorting Lists with Lambdas

 Instead of calling the constructor directly, sort method already expects a Comparator so we can just pass the parameters of the compare method with it rules inside it.
 </br>